ColdCode0214/CS539/index.md

 Our project is to find a set of models and parameters that would give precise predictions about a patient’s health situation: whether he/she is healthy, has been infected by COVID-19 or has been experiencing normal pneumonia.

 Our models could potentially help doctors diagnose COVID-19 patients given lung CT scans.
+Our models are also useful for distinguishing COVID patients from normal pneumonia patients.

 ## Data

 The orginial dataset contains 75000 images.
-We trained on dataset containing 15000 images.
+We trained on our dataset containing 15000 images.

-There are 5000 images for each label.
-Here are sample images from the training set:
+There are 5000 images for each category.
+Here are three sample images from different categories:

 <p>
   <img src="assets/CP_595_2957_0048.png" alt="covid" width="250"/>